I was dating a girl named Destiny.

 This isn’t some sort of mystical, Oprah-approved, The Secret pablum.
 I’m not talking about “Telling the Universe what you want.”
-What I am saying is that at some point, if your dream is going to be real, you have to go from talking about hypotheticals to making plans.
+At some point, though, if your dream is going to be real, you have to go from talking about hypotheticals to making plans.
 You will never save money without a reason, you will never take the big leap if you don’t know where you’re going to land.
-I don’t mean that you have to know everything before you start – almost nothing about the next decade of my life was planned before I set out – but you do need concrete steps.
-That’s your job, no one else’s.
+You don’t have to know everything before you start – almost nothing about the next decade of my life was planned before I set out – but you must take concrete steps.

-When I returned from Spain in September, I realized that I needed a new direction.
-Ever since I had finished my project, I had been living without a plan.
-That had been my intention, because ten years is a long time to live by a schedule.
+When I returned from Spain last September, I realized that I needed a new direction.
+Ever since I’d finished my project, I had been living without a plan.
+Ten years is a long time to live by a schedule, and I needed a break.
 But after a year with no distinct goals, I realized I was ready to have a plan again.
 So I made one.

 It’s great to dream, it’s the hallmark of all creative people.
-But at some point, dreaming dissolves from an active to a passive activity.
+With enough time, though, dreaming transforms from an active to a passive activity.
 At that point, you need to live with a different set of verbs: Go.
 Do.

 So once again, I’m going.
 I’m doing.